-[F] 513.20.2 Operation.
-The smoke exhaust system shall be operated in accordance with the International Fire Code.
+513.18 Acceptance testing.
+Devices, equipment, components and sequences shall be tested in accordance with the Fire Code.

-[F] 513.20.3 Alarm required.
-Activation of the smoke exhaust system shall activate an audible alarm at a constantly attended location in accordance with the International Fire Code.
+513.19 System acceptance.
+Acceptance of the smoke control system shall be in accordance with the Fire Code.

 SECTION 514 ENERGY RECOVERY VENTILATION SYSTEMS